Gravitational wave propagation in generalized hybrid metric-Palatini gravity: Conclusions

 To analyze the observational implications of the theory, we have constrained the scalar fields and the scalar potential following recent results obtained through a dynamical system analysis of cosmology and a compatibility with solar system dynamics.
 Furthermore, we assumed the waves to be approximately planar due to the large distance to their sources.
 Under these constraints, the scalar fields are exponentially suppressed at late times, consequently causing a suppression of the scalar modes at present times and reducing the differences between the tensor modes to the previously mentioned squeezing behavior in the $+$ polarization.

 These results imply that, for the theory to be simultaneously acceptable from both cosmology and gravitational wave physics perspectives under these assumptions, the squeezing effect is the only possible differentiation with respect to GR.
-However, because GR is included as a particular limit of the hybrid metric-Palatini gravity, the absence of a detection of the squeezing effect renders the hybrid metric-Palatini gravity unfalsifiable from the point of view of the propagation of gravitational waves.
+However, because GR is included as a particular limit of the GHMPG, the absence of a detection of the squeezing effect renders the GHMPG unfalsifiable from the point of view of the propagation of gravitational waves.
 The same conclusion can be traced about the distinction between GR and the metric and Palatini $f(R)$ models, by taking the limits $\varphi=0$ and $\psi=0$, respectively.

+Moreover, we should stress that our analysis finds the highest number of polarization states that can exist in the GHMPG model.
+In fact, some subclasses of models that obey the observational constraints that we used can have fewer modes.
+For instance, the $f(R)=R^2$ model has no propagating scalar, vector, or tensor mode whatsoever \cite{Alvarez-Gaume:2015rwa}.
+Nevertheless, there are more $f(R)$ models which are also degenerate in that sense of absence of degrees of freedom or instability, both at the linearized level on top of a maximally-symmetric background (thus, including Minkowski) \cite{Casado-Turrion:2024esi}.
+Such systematization is not easily extended to a two-variable function, such as in the GHMPG.
+Moreover, there are complementary classification systems that resort to NP-quantities, which are the Petrov-Pirani-Penrose \cite{Petrov:2000bs} and the Plebanski classifications \cite{McIntosh:1981}.
+These classification systems are beyond the scope of the present work.